Zeeson/FundMyFarms/README.md

 ### Setup Steps
 * Fork repo
 * Clone your fork to your local environment
-* run `cd Tractive` in the terminal
+* run `cd FundMyFarms` in the terminal
-* run `git remote add upstream https://github.com/BuildForSDGCohort2/Tractive.git`
+* run `git remote add upstream https://github.com/Zeeson/FundMyFarms`
 * run `npm install` in the terminal
 * create .env file and then copy the contents of env.test to the .env file created
 * run `npm run dev` in the terminal